-To improve security for sites, lists, or libraries, do not enable anonymous access.
+Important: To improve security for sites, lists, or libraries, do not enable anonymous access.
 Anonymous access allows users to contribute to lists, discussions, and surveys, which will possibly use up server disk space and other resources.
 Anonymous access also allows anonymous users to discover site information, including user e-mail addresses and any content posted to lists, and libraries, and discussions.

 Permission policies provide a centralized way to configure and manage a set of permissions that applies to only a subset of users or groups in a web application.
 You can manage permission policy for anonymous users by enabling or disabling anonymous access for a web application.
 If you enable anonymous access for a web application, site administrators can then grant or deny anonymous access at the site collection, site, or item level.
 If anonymous access is disabled for a web application, no sites within that web application can be accessed by anonymous users.